 Surgeons are considered to be the most skilled of all medical professionals.
-The very nature of surgery is complex and requires that the surgeon be physically and mentally prepared for surgery every time they operate on a patient.
-So when a surgeon becomes disabled and needs to file a long-term disability claim, it may be surprising to find out that it’s much harder than their patients to be approved for benefits.
+The very nature of surgery is complex and requires that the surgeon to be physically and mentally prepared for surgery each time they operate on a patient.
+So when a surgeon becomes disabled and needs to file a long-term disability claim, it may be surprising to find out that it’s much harder for them to be approved for benefits than it is for their patients.

 In this article, we will explore the following: